darkpalacestudio/manuals/common/04_04_controls_footer.md

 ### Mix-Slider
 <span class="txt-yellow">*(Located center of the Footer)*</span>\
-Click and drag to bl    end continuously between the processed and unprocessed signal allowing for parallel-processing behavior.
+Click and drag to blend continuously between the processed and unprocessed signal allowing for parallel-processing behavior.
 <span class="spacer"/>

 ### Phase-Button